1.a) Fundamental forces and philosophical principles

 Changes in transversal tension of global aether filaments (Electromagnetic energy)

 In any case, it is also true that photons and accelerated electrons produce an electromagnetic field.
-Photons, because of their transversal wave nature, and accelerated electrons because they are half a fold in the global aether with a minimum energy level below which they do not reverse, and they provoke alterations in spatial configuration of global aether.
+Photons, because of their transversal wave nature, and accelerated electrons because they are half a fold in the global aether with a minimum energy level below which they do not reverse, and they provoke alterations in the spatial configuration of global aether.

 Tension of deformation or reversible compression of global aether (Creation of mass – White and black interactions)